So you’ve written your novel, you’ve had some people read through it, you’ve gotten their feedback, and… now what?

 I think you should add an example about that time you….
 Oh dear, I don’t think the world needs to know that one.

-What about the second to last one?
+What about the last one?
 What do you do with THAT kind of feedback?
 That prescriptive feedback, where they start telling you HOW you should fix things instead of just describing what’s wrong?

 I am so guilty of getting caught up in prescriptive feedback.
 I start second guessing myself and editing entire chapters based on incorrect perceptions or assumptions.
-I start thinking that my reader has the final say in what my study should say.
+I start thinking that my reader has the final say in what my story should say.
 I start to lose my sense of study direction.

 You too? *whew* I’m not alone!